FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 ## cftcatal

-You can use the *cftcatal* utility to increase the size of the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> catalog file without losing information.
+You can use the *cftcatal* utility to increase the size of the {{< TransferCFT/componentshortname  >}} catalog file without losing information.
 In a multi-node environment, this action resizes all nodes.

 **Syntax**